evertalbers/bolt-imagerepeater-extension/readme.md

 This extension adds a repeating image contenttype as an option to be used in contenttypes.yml

-Configuration is acheived by adding this inside one of the contenttypes.
+Configuration is achieved by adding this inside one of the contenttypes.

 ```
 fields: